 With so many people working from home all over the world we have all become used to the virtual presentation.

 Coaching and training professionals to craft and deliver a high impact virtual presentation is now an everyday experience.

 Within a few short months the world changed.

-As 2020 progressed, the world opened up to a more casual way of presenting through Microsoft Teams, Zoom, Skype and a multitude of other video conferencing platforms.
+The world has opened up to a more casual way of presenting through Microsoft Teams, Zoom, Skype and a multitude of other video conferencing platforms.

 Many of our longstanding clients have turned to us for answers over the last year.
 Here are our top 32 tips we’ve been sharing with them.